nikhilkhaneja/Dining-Concierge-using-AWS-1/README.md

 AWS Elasticsearch is a distributed search and analytics engine built on Apache Lucene.
 Since its release in 2010, Elasticsearch has quickly become the most popular search engine and is commonly used for log analytics, full-text search, security intelligence, business analytics, and operational intelligence use cases.

 #### ▫️ AWS DynamoDB:
 Amazon DynamoDB is a fully managed, serverless, key-value NoSQL database designed to run high-performance applications at any scale.
 DynamoDB offers built-in security, continuous backups, automated multi-region replication, in-memory caching, and data export tools.
-It is used to design _Develop software applications_, _Create media metadata stores_, and _Deliver seamless retail experiences_
+It is used to design and create _Develop software applications_, _Create media metadata stores_, and _Deliver seamless retail experiences_.

 ### YELP API SERVICES
 The Yelp Fusion API allows you to get the best local content and user reviews from millions of businesses across 32 countries.
 This tutorial provides an overview of the capabilities our suite of APIs offer, provides instructions for how to authenticate API calls, and walks through a simple scenario using the API.